alanstevens/resume/README.md

 *  split css into partials
 *  write honors
 *  Add glyphs to section headers (print only?)
-*  add a link to the speaker deck page
+*  add a link to my speaker deck page
 *  do a push state to update the hash in the url

 *  ~~decrease the quotes font size~~